 Contract Type

-This is a fixed-price contract pursuant to 27 DCMR § 2402.2 with a guaranteed maximum ceiling price of $ 14,363,769.08, subject to adjustment as defined in the Contract, to provide construction management services for Asset Preservation and Preventive Maintenance of Tunnels in the District of Columbia project (the “Project”).
+This is a fixed-price contract pursuant to 27 DCMR § 2402.2 with a guaranteed maximum ceiling price of $14,910,590, subject to adjustment as defined in the Contract, to provide professional services for Asset Preservation and Preventive Maintenance of Tunnels in the District of Columbia project (the “Project”).
 The Contract provides for adjustment of the price for additional services not included in the Contract, schedule extensions beyond a certain allowable threshold, and other equitable circumstances as defined in the Contract.
 The Contract also contains a Contract Line Item Number for a labor hour pool for various contingencies.
 No contract amount minimum guarantee is made.

 Requirements